Pollution Prevention and Resource Recycling

 Management of chemicals

-Paints and organic solvents are the primary chemical substances used by Daifuku in its production facilities.
-The Company manages and controls the usage amounts of special chemical substances as designated under the PRTR (Pollutant Release and Transfer Register) Law.*
+Paints and organic solvents are the primary chemical substances used by Daifuku in our production facilities.
+The Group manages and controls the usage amounts of special chemical substances as designated under the PRTR (Pollutant Release and Transfer Register) Law.*

 • *A law that requires enterprises to submit a report to their national governing authority specifying the number and volume of chemical substances they are releasing into the environment.
 This is aimed at voluntary management of chemical substances and the prevention of environmental pollution.